kbvernon/modtheworld/15-subsetting_data.md

 ### Empty index

 For completeness, we should also mention that an empty vector will simply return unchanged whatever you are subsetting with it.
 This is not particularly useful when applied to simple atomic vectors, but it does save some typing when applied to data.frames and other vector types with dimensions.
-It saves typing by allowing you to leave unspecified the row index to return all rows and column index to return all columns.
+If you want to return all rows, simply leave the row index unspecified, and if you want to return all columns, leave the column index unspecified.

 ```r